slicknode/slicknode/docs/docs/graphql-api/mutation-api.md

 This will remove the nodes with the provided `$ids` from the published storage and a list of the updated nodes is returned.

-- Unpublishing a node does not affect the draft storage.
+- Unpublishing a node does not affect the preview storage.
 So all changes to the node won't be affected and the unpublished node can be published again via the publish mutation.
 - To remove a node from your project entirely, use the delete mutation instead.